yanglimath/pure-qLRC-finite-bounds/README.md

 # Finite-length comparison of nine qLRC bounds

-`qlrc_finite_bounds.py` is the self-contained Python program used for the finite-length comparison tables in the manuscript.
+`qlrc_finite_bounds.py` is the self-contained Python program used for the finite-length comparison tables in the manuscript [LLLL2026].
 It evaluates nine upper bounds on the quantum dimension `kappa` using only the Python standard library.
 The program prints results to the console and creates no files.